ome/devspace/README.md

 *  gitconfig see [internal]()

-## Installation
+# Installation

-You can either deploy manually a devspace on a Docker host or you can use the [Ansible playbooks]((http://docs.ansible.com/ansible/playbooks.html)) a devspace in OpenStack.
+You can either deploy manually a devspace on a Docker host or you can use the [Ansible playbooks]((http://docs.ansible.com/ansible/playbooks.html)) to deploy a devspace on OpenStack.

-#### Deploy on a Docker host
+## Deploy on a Docker host

 The following instructions explain how to deploy a devspace on a Docker host.